reactive/data-client/docs/api/useInvalidator.md

 Mostly useful for imperatively invalidating the cache, with a similar signature to [useFetcher](./useFetcher.md).

+Sending a `null` to params results in a no-op.

 When used in conjunction with [invalidIfStale](./FetchShape.md#invalidifstale-boolean) it can force a component to re-suspend even if it has already fetched the data.
 Normally [useResource](./useResource.md) will not suspend if the data is in the cache, even if it